 Did you know?
 Most direct patient care in Phnom Penh hospitals is given by family members rather than nursing staff—the role of the nurse in Cambodia is to administer medications, while a family’s role can vary from cooking food to donating blood.

 The hospital’s facilities are basic and the treatment standards will probably be different from what you are used to.
 You should be prepared to see some shocking cases and try not to get emotionally involved with the patients.
 Normal working hours are from Monday to Friday from 8am to 12pm.
-Many of the doctors do not work in the afternoons though it is sometimes possible to arrange extra hours from 2pm to 5pm to help the nurses or do additional work with patients.
-Some interns have even arranged to work the occasional night shift.
+Volunteers do not work at the hospitals in the afternoons or evenings, as many of the doctors do not work during that time.
+It is sometimes possible to arrange extra hours from 2pm to 5pm to help the nurses or do additional work with patients.

 Medicine interns in Cambodia stay in one of the Projects Abroad apartments in Phnom Penh.
 You can spend your free time with our Projects Abroad volunteer community exploring what Cambodia’s capital city and the surrounding areas have to offer.